proemergotech/correlate-php-psr-7/README.md

 ## Usage

-This middleware automatically adds correlation id (coming from request header) to every log messages if you provided the optiona ```\Monolog\Logger``` instance to middleware's constructor.
+This middleware automatically adds correlation id (coming from request header) to every log messages if you provided the optional ```\Monolog\Logger``` instance to middleware's constructor.

 You can access the correlation id if you want to work with it.